Creamy Tomato Ham Pasta (Pasta al Baffo)

 How to Make Creamy Tomato Ham Pasta Pasta al Baffo

-Are you looking for more authentic Italian pasta recipes, like this Creamy Tomato Ham Pasta?
-Be sure to check more recipes below: Please be sure to check some.
+Are you looking for more fun recipes, like this creamy tomato ham pasta?
+Be sure to check more recipes below:

 I’d love for you to try this pasta with ham and cream sauce.
 If you give this Italian pasta recipe a go, please share your results in the comments, message me on Instagram, or post your photos with the hashtag #havocinthekitchen.
 I look forward to seeing your creations and hearing your thoughts!